I Have Gum Disease: What Now?

 A procedure commonly used to treat chronic cases of gum disease is.
 This treatment consists of a two-part deep cleaning below the gumline and begins with the scaling portion.

-Our dentist will first remove all plaque and tartar above as well as underneath the gumline.
+Dr. Paul will first remove all plaque and tartar above as well as underneath the gumline.
 Affected gums tend to separate from the teeth and deep pockets form between the two, thus inviting more infection.
 That’s why it is so important to clean down to the bottom of the pocket during the scaling step.

 Ways to Reverse Early Stage Gum Disease